Resolved H I observations of local analogs to z ~ 1 luminous compact blue galaxies: evidence for rotation-supported disks: Results

-The high-resolution Moment 0 maps in Figures 1-9 (the top right image in each figure) show heterogeneous H \textsc{I} morphologies, though the LCBGs have in common that the H \textsc{I} emission is centrally peaked, coincides with the center of the optical emission, and extends in an envelope to a radius larger than their stellar radii.
+The high-resolution Moment 0 maps in Figures 1-9 (panel a in each figure) show heterogeneous H \textsc{I} morphologies.
+Despite the variety of morphologies, all of the LCBGs in this sample have H \textsc{I} emission whose maximum is within one beamwidth of with the center of their optical emission, and extends beyond their stellar radii (see Figure \ref{fig:radialprofile} for plots of the galaxies' optical and H \textsc{I} emission along their major axes).
 Seven (78$\%$) of the galaxies have companions that are detected in our H \textsc{I} maps (see Table \ref{fig:companions}).
-In addition, seven of the LCBGs have H \textsc{I} gas that appears disturbed.
+In addition, seven of the LCBGs (SDSS0119+1452, SDSS0728+3532, SDSS0934+0014, SDSS1319+5203, SDSS1402+0955, SDSS1507+5511, and Mrk 325) have H \textsc{I} intensity contours that appear asymmetric.

-We measured H \textsc{I} profiles for each LCBG using the AIPS task ISPEC using the low-resolution data cubes in order to correct for missing short spacings.
-We chose spatial boundaries for ISPEC using the extent of each LCBG's H \textsc{I} emission in low-resolution Moment 0 maps.
+We measured H \textsc{I} profiles for each LCBG using the AIPS task ISPEC.
+We used the low-resolution data cubes in order to avoid missing short spacings.
+We chose spatial boundaries for ISPEC using the $2-3\sigma$ extent of each LCBG's H \textsc{I} emission in low-resolution Moment 0 maps.
 In the case of multiple galaxies in a common H \textsc{I} envelope, we measured the H \textsc{I} profile of the entire envelope because identifying boundaries for each galaxy while excluding H \textsc{I} emission associated with other galaxies or tidal features in the envelope introduced large uncertainties.
-We note that this means that measurements of quantities such as $\rm M_{HI}$ using the H \textsc{I} profiles of LCBGs in larger envelopes also encompass the entire envelope.
-We calculated an integrated flux for each galaxy by summing the flux in each channel within the first crossing at 0 mJy on each side of the peak and multiplying the sum by one channel width.
-We then calculated $\rm M_{HI}$ for each galaxy (or group of galaxies, in the case of systems with multiple galaxies sharing a common H \textsc{I} envelope) using the equation
+We note that this means that measurements of quantities such as $\rm M_{HI}$ using the H \textsc{I} profiles of LCBGs in larger envelopes (SDSS0728+3532 and SDSS1319+5203) also encompass the entire envelope, including multiple galaxies.